mrabbitz/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 - **Flexibility:** Supports diverse, high-quality shaders and effects for each object.

 **Disadvantages:**
-- **Overdraw:** Inefficient in scenes with overlapping objects, as it recalculates lighting for every fragment with overlappiing objects, wasting resources.
+- **Overdraw:** Inefficient in scenes with overlapping objects, as it recalculates lighting for every fragment with overlapping objects, wasting resources.
 - **Lighting Performance:** Requires lighting calculations for every fragment of every object, resulting in exponential computational costs as the number of lights or objects increases.

 #### Clustered Forward Rendering